 Temperature rise must be within the range specified on the unit rating plate.
 An incorrect temperature rise may result in condensing in or overheating of the heat exchanger.
-An airflow and temperature rise table is provided in the Product Data Book applicable to your model.
+An airflow and temperature rise table is provided in the Specification Sheet applicable to your model.
 Determine and adjust temperature rise as follows:

 - 1. Operate furnace with burners firing for approximately ten minutes.
 Ensure all registers are open and all duct dampers are in their final (fully or partially open) position. - 2.
 Place thermometers in the return and supply ducts as close to the furnace as possible.
-Thermometers must not be influenced by radiant heat by being able to "see" the heat exchanger.
+Thermometers must not be influenced by radiant heat by being able to "see" the heat exchanger. - 3.
+Subtract the return air temperature from the supply air temperature to determine the air temperature rise.
+Allow adequate time for thermometer readings to stabilize. - 4.
+Adjust temperature rise by adjusting the circulator blower speed.
+Increase blower speed to reduce temperature rise.
+Decrease blower speed to increase temperature rise.
+Refer to Startup Procedure and Adjustment -Circulator Blower Speeds for speed changing details.